 Every week, we ask anonymous people to give us a window into their relationship with the Naira – their secret Naira Life.

 This week’s story pulled off in collaboration with ARM Investment Managers.
-They have a diverse range of Mutual funds for everyone looking to give investments a shot, from the beginners to the veterans.
+They have a diverse range of Mutual funds for everyone looking to give investments a shot, from beginners to the rans.
 Find out more.

 When was the first time anyone paid you money for work?

 200-level.
 I used to sell cooked noodles in the hostel.
 I wasn’t really keeping track of the numbers, but I just needed extra cash to add to my pocket money from home – the money my dad was giving me wasn’t enough –10k.

 Then I started looking for what else students needed but couldn’t get.
 Our school was remote, so I started selling headphones and memory cards because everyone needed it and couldn’t travel far to get it.

 This was 2009.
 I had outlandish dreams of what University was supposed to be; a place where everything was possible and all that.
 Well, that was the year that dream died.
 I just focused on the practical courses and coasted through the abstract shit.